 Although for now I am pleased with the way I organise my books, in the future I would like to be able to arrange them in a more meticulous way.
 But for that I would have to have more bookshelves and more space available.
 Three goals spring to mind for a future organisation of my bookshelves: separate fiction from non-fiction; have some shelves just to keep classics; and possibly keep books focusing on the same subjects or of the same genre together, but always taking into consideration my golden rule.

-Having books by the same author close to each other is quite important for me, as this is the best way I have to know which books I already own.
-While I find bookshelves that are organised by the colour of the book spines quite beautiful, for me that would be quite confusing to know where a specific book was.
+Having books by the same author close to each other is quite important to me, as this is the best way I have to know which books I already own.
+While I find bookshelves that are organised by the colour of the book spines quite beautiful, for me it would be quite confusing to know where a specific book was.

 How do you organise your bookshelves?
 Tell me in the comments!